 - Remember it When Calling From the Same Number – If enabled, GAAP stores the variable against the calling number in the database.
 Therefore, any subsequent calls made from that number will already have the information stored against it.
 If you select this option, callers receive the ability to Skip This Question Next Time, so they are not asked this menu option again if they happen to call back.
 For example, if you asked the caller if he or she is an existing customer, and the response is "yes," the caller is not asked this question again in subsequent calls.

 Select this option to add Yes and No menu options to your callflow.
 If you select this option and click Update, Yes and No paths are automatically added from this Menu block.
 You can drag and drop these Yes and No paths onto blocks (either in the toolbox or in the callflow diagram) to which you want them to route.ImportantIf you click Update to active this option and then later decide to remove the Yes and No answers from your callflow, you must drag and drop them onto the Recycle Bin.
 You cannot de-select the Add Yes/No Answers option after it is activated.

 Select this option to store the caller's answer as a variable so it can be played back in later prompts or passed to web services.
 To set up the variable, enter a name for the new variable and select from these options:

 - Click Update.

 - In the callflow, attach appropriate blocks to the Menu block to represent the menu options available.

 - Attaching data to calls consumes system resources, so use this option sparingly.

 - Consider the privacy implications when using the Remember it When Calling From the Same Number option.
-Intelligent Automation can recognize some shared numbers, but not all.
+GAAP can recognize some shared numbers, but not all.
 In these cases, it might be unwise to attach sensitive information, such as account numbers.

 - While the CLI helps to indicate the identity of a caller, Genesys recommends you confirm the caller's identity before authorizing account changes.